• Home

 In the winter of 302, Galerius urged Diocletian to begin a general persecution of the Christians.
 Diocletian was wary, and asked the oracle of Apollo for guidance.
 The oracle's reply was read as an endorsement of Galerius's position, and a general persecution was called on 24 February 303.
 According to recent research, "At least nine imperial orders were issued in 303 to 312 against Christianity.
 While Diocletian's orders were more concerned with the privileged upper classes of Christians, Maximinus Daia's orders were aimed at isolating all Christians from the Roman community"

 There’s no way to know how many were killed in this persecution, the number varies from a few thousand, to possibly 60,000.
 Read Wikipedia’s “Diocletian Persecution” to see all the edicts and punishments issued by Diocletian in the 10 years of horror that Christians endured.
+This persecution along with the ones preceding it is the "great tribulation" referred to in chapter 7.

 12 When he opened the sixth seal, I looked, and behold, there was a great earthquake, and the sun became black as sackcloth, the full moon became like blood, 13 and the stars of the sky fell to the earth as the fig tree sheds its winter fruit when shaken by a gale.
-14 The sky vanished like a scroll that is being rolled up, and every mountain and island was removed from its place.

 Isaiah 34:1 Draw near, O nations, to hear, and give attention, O peoples!
 Let the earth hear, and all that fills it; the world, and all that comes from it.
 2 For the Lord is enraged against all the nations, and furious against all their host; he has devoted them to destruction, has given them over for slaughter.
 3 Their slain shall be cast out, and the stench of their corpses shall rise; the mountains shall flow with their blood.
 4 All the host of heaven shall rot away, and the skies roll up like a scroll.
 All their host shall fall, as leaves fall from the vine, like leaves falling from the fig tree…